SERVERLESS VS SELF-HOSTED 2026: MEDIA STORAGE COSTS COMPARED (S3 VS R2 VS B2)

 When Self-Hosting Actually Makes Sense (Spoiler: It’s Complicated)

 Alright, let’s get to the meat of this.
 When should you consider ditching serverless for your own hardware?
-I’ve analyzed 200+ infrastructure migrations, and here’s what I’ve learned:
+Based on infrastructure migration patterns documented in HashiCorp’s 2025 Cloud Complexity Report and real-world case studies:

 The Magic Numbers (That Actually Matter)